keeganquinn/cwnmyr-build/README.md

     ./build.sh https://cwnmyr.personaltelco.net/devices/134-cat

+Optionally, you can specify a buildroot location in the environment:

+    export OPENWRT=/src/openwrt

+The specified buildroot may already exist or it will be created.
+You may also use an `openwrt` symlink in the cwnmyr-build directory for this purpose.

-Resulting images will be stored in the `image` subdirectory.
+After a successful build, resulting images will be stored in the `image` subdirectory.
 Beware, an image build can take quite a long time and a lot of disk space.

 By default, a known-good set of OpenWrt sources and feeds will be used.
 To update to the latest OpenWrt and packages trees: